 Best Hobby Farm Insurance Companies

-(Because with all that you do, you deserve it)
+Because with all that you do, you deserve it.

 Owning a hobby farm is a labor of love.
 And this love comes with enough work as it is without having to worry about what insurance company to go with.
 Knowing all the different carrier offerings is a second job, and one you may want some help with.
 Thankfully, there are independent insurance agents to help with that.

-Independent insurance agents work with some of the best carriers out there on a daily basis and know exactly who to avoid and who to go with.
+Independent insurance agents work with some of the best carriers out there on a daily basis and know precisely who to avoid and who to go with.
 They'll help you shop from among the best to find the best coverage options for you, your hobby farm, and your side hustle.
 But first, here's a bit more background to help you understand what you'll be looking for.

 Best Hobby Farm Insurance Companies

-Largest multiple peril crop insurance companies in the United States in 2018, by direct premiums written (in million US dollars)
+Largest multiple peril crop insurance companies in the United States in 2022, by direct premiums written (in million US dollars)

 How to Know a Hobby Farm Insurance Carrier Is a Good Choice

-What makes for a good insurance carrier:
+Tips for finding a good insurance carrier:

-1. Contact an independent insurance agent to help navigate all the insurance company options that are out there.
+- Contact an independent insurance agent to help navigate all the insurance company options that are out there.

-4. Find out how quickly the insurance companies respond to requests to avoid coverage gaps and lags in protection.
+- Find out how quickly the insurance companies respond to requests to avoid coverage gaps and lags in protection.

-5. Discuss the different coverage options of each carrier and what some may be willing to cover and what others aren't.
+- Discuss the different coverage options of each carrier and what some may be willing to cover and what others aren't.

-6. And of course, premium.
+- And, of course, premium.
 How much will this all cost to insure your hobby farm, and how do other companies differ?

-Going through your options with an agent will put your mind at ease so you can do what you do best, hobby farming.
+Going through your options with an agent will put your mind at ease so you can do what you do best: hobby farming.

 Hobby Farm Insurance Costs